Variational Quantum Eigensolver¶

 - Larger molecules (H\(_2\)O, 12 qubits, 96+ parameters): Random starting points produced relative errors of 9-25% in the benchmarking results.

-EfficientSU2 does not preserve particle number or spin symmetry, which can lead to anomalous results such as the HeH\(^+\) VQE energy falling below the exact Full CI value (see Benchmarking: Comparison with Reference Values).
+EfficientSU2 does not preserve particle number or spin symmetry, which can lead to anomalous results such as the HeH\(^+\) VQE energy falling below the exact Full CI value (see Benchmarking: Detailed Error Analysis).

 Hardware-efficient ansatze are also susceptible to barren plateaus - regions where gradients vanish exponentially with system size (McClean et al. 2018).